bhukrit/Plant-DTI/README.md

 # Plant-DTI

-Python jupyter notebook for constructing Plant-DTI model and optimize the hyperparameter of the model.
+This repository provided train, test data, and python codes in jupyter notebook for constructing Plant-DTI model and optimize the hyperparameter of the model.

+Users can download this repository to run all codes provided.

-The Plant-DTI is implemented as a web application tool and freely available at https://bml.kmutt.ac.th/Plant-DTI.
+To predict the DBD-TFBS interactions, the Plant-DTI is implemented as a web application tool and freely available at https://bml.kmutt.ac.th/Plant-DTI.

 ## Prerequisite install
 To run this code requires: